peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * (b) UTF-7 (not included in the Encoding Standard) is an encoding that uses the Unicode Standard's coded character set, which is encoded using a limited subset of ASCII.
 The plus symbol (U+002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.

- * The Encoding Standard also defines a<b>replacement encoding</b>, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .
+ * The Encoding Standard also defines a<b>replacement encoding</b>, which causes a decoding error and is used to alias a few roblematic or unsupported encoding names, such as `hz-gb-2312` .

 <b>Getting an Encoding</b>